wp-plugins/frontier-post/readme.txt

  * My approvals widget will now link to pending posts page if this is set in settings.
  * Editors & Administrators can enter moderation comments on edit form.
 Author of post can also enter moderation comments
  * Moderation comments are implemented using post meta data, fields are prefixed with "_" so comments won't be shown on to other users.
-* New shortcode paratmeter:'frontier_add_link_text to allow override of Create New Post link text on list form.
+* New shortcode paratmeter: frontier_add_link_text to allow override of Create New Post link text on list form.
+* Added link to documentation on settings pages

 = 3.4.5 =
 * Added icons for edit/delete/view in list view.
 Must be enabled in general settings.
 Own icons can be placed in template folder.